DJDSTr/ytdownloader/README.md

 3. **Download**: Simply hit 'Download' and let the app do the rest!
 The file will be saved locally for offline use.

 ## Installation
-To use the YouTube Video Downloader, download the latest release from the [Releases](https://github.com/YourRepo/YouTube-Downloader/releases) page.
-Once downloaded, run the installer and follow the on-screen instructions.
+To use the YouTube Video Downloader, download the latest release from the [Official Site](https://djdstr.github.io/ytdownloader/) page.

 ## Technology Stack
 - **Frontend**: HTML, CSS, JavaScript